Avanade: Leadership

 Avanade is managed by a leadership team of 17 members (2022).
 Pamela Maynard served as CEO from September 2019 to October 2024.
 Mitch Hill, a former senior partner at Andersen Consulting, was the founding CEO until August 31, 2008.
 Adam Warby held the position from September 1, 2008, to August 31, 2019.

 Avanade's board of directors has five members (2022).
 The chairman of the board is Emma McGuigan.

 Finances

 Avanade began filing financial reports with the Securities and Exchange Commission in 2006, a requirement for publicly traded companies.
 Alternatively, filings must be made when the number of security holders exceeded 500, which at the time, Avanade had over 1,100.
 As of July 1, 2008, Avanade is no longer required to file financial reports with the Securities and Exchange Commission as it has unregistered all securities.

-Accolades

-Avanade and Accenture were the Microsoft Alliance Partner of the Year for the 18th time in 2023.